giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 ## The MSFconsole
-It will support most Linux commands, including `clear`, `ls`, `cd` but not all like (e.g. output redirection), as seen below.
+- supports most Linux commands, `clear`, `ls`, `cd`
+- supports tab completion

+- DOES NOT support _output redirection_, as seen below.
 ```
 msf6 > help > help.txt
 [-] No such command
 msf6 >
 ```
-MSFconsole supports tab completion

 ### Msfconsole is managed by context;
-Context is like what exploit we're currently in this means that unless set as a global variable, all parameter settings will be lost if you change the module you have decided to use.
+Context is like what exploit module we're currently in. this means that unless set as a global variable, all parameter settings will be lost if you change the module you have decided to use.